 Transition planning to adulthood is the process of moving from child services to adult services.
-If you have questions about your child’s transition to adulthood; please call 800-532-3321, email firstname.lastname@example.org .
+If you have questions about your child’s transition to adulthood; please call us at 800-532-3321, or email us at firstname.lastname@example.org.

 Here are some focus areas to consider when planning your child’s transition: